-Just 17 days prior, on March 1, Therese Iknoian, my wife and business partner, and I arrived in Berlin, eager for over a month of adventure and exploration.
+Just 17 days prior, on March 1, Therese Iknoian, my wife and business partner, and I arrived in Berlin, eager for five weeks of adventure and exploration.
 While I was fully aware that COVID-19 was spreading globally, I felt fairly confident that we would be able to stay safe and infection-free.
 True, the World Health Organization (WHO) was now very concerned about the spread of the virus with infections growing exponentially in Italy, Iran and South Korea.
 However, the WHO was not yet sounding a global red alarm.

 Keeping an eye on Italy – March 1-7

 That first week in Berlin, in place of a canceled travel trade show and other events we were supposed to attend, pop-up gatherings and travel industry meetups appeared – I wrote about this in our story Fear of COVID-19 – traveling in the ages of coronavirus.
 We eschewed hugs and handshakes for fist bumps and jazz hand greetings in order to network with new travel friends from around the globe.